 The second type of US trademark search is the state trademark search.
 A state trademark search will reveal trademarks that have been registered in a particular state.
 All fifty states allow trademark owners to register their trademarks with the Secretary of State’s office (or other government office), which results in the owner being granted statewide rights in their marks.
 Unfortunately, many state trademark registries are not yet available online for general public searching.
 In addition, it can be quite time-consuming and complicated to manually conduct a search of all fifty state registries.
-And, finally, because state officials do not perform a federal trademark search prior to issuing a state trademark registration, many of these registrations may be worthless if someone already owned a federal registration for a confusingly similar trademark.
+And, finally, because state officials don’t perform a federal trademark search prior to issuing a state trademark registration, many of these registrations may be worthless if someone already owned a federal registration for a confusingly similar trademark.

 The third type of US trademark search is the federal trademark search.
 A federal trademark search will reveal trademarks that are registered or pending in the United States Patent and Trademark Office.
-The federal trademark search is recommended for all businesses because it is relatively inexpensive and provides the most guidance as to whether your particular trademark is eligible for federal registration.
+The federal trademark search is recommended for all businesses because it’s relatively inexpensive and provides the most guidance as to whether your particular trademark is eligible for federal registration.
 You can conduct a very basic federal trademark search yourself using the Trademark Electronic Search System (TESS) available on the Trademark Office’s website.
 However, please be aware that this USPTO trademark search is not a comprehensive federal trademark search and the results should not be relied upon because the TESS search will not reveal all potentially problematic trademarks.
 Therefore, you should always have an experienced trademark attorney perform a comprehensive federal trademark search prior to adopting, using, or attempting to register your mark.

 Ready to Conduct a US Trademark Search?